 Women’s genitals* are slightly different.
 For starters, there is a wider variety of skin and mucosal tissue that makes it more sensitive than the penis and scrotum.

-A woman’s vulva (the outside parts of the genitals) can be easily irritated by soaps, laundry detergents and feminine hygiene products such as feminine deodorizers and douches.
+A vulva (the outside parts of female genitals) can be easily irritated by soaps, laundry detergents and feminine hygiene products such as feminine deodorizers and douches.
 Many vulvovaginal health experts generally recommend that water and one’s hand are all that are needed to wash a woman’s genitals.
-I

-Unlike men’s genitals, women’s genitals have more than one opening.
+Unlike male genitals, female genitals have more than one opening.
 The urethral opening on a woman is located underneath the clitoris and its only “job” is to carry urine out of the body.
-T

 The vagina has several functions: it allows menstrual blood and tissue to flow out of the body and it also serves as the birth canal and as the site of penile-vaginal intercourse and some other sexual activities (e.g., fingering, penetration with some sex toys, some oral sex play).
 The vagina is considered by some to be ‘self-cleaning’; thanks to vaginal discharge which comes from the vaginal walls as well as from the cervix (the opening to the uterus).

-Neither a man’s semen (ejaculate) nor a woman’s vaginal fluids are dangerous in and of themselves.
+Neither semen (ejaculate) nor vaginal fluids are dangerous in and of themselves.
 It is generally safe to ingest ejaculate or vaginal fluids provided that they do not carry infections such as chlamydia, gonorrhea, or HIV.

 If you are not sure whether your partner has an infection, it is best to either avoid the risk of infection entirely (e.g., abstain from oral sex, vaginal sex or anal sex, or other activities that might pose an infection risk) or to take safer sex measures.

-In the case of oral sex, a man can wear a condom while receiving oral sex and dental dams or condoms cut in half (length-wise) can be used as barriers in between a woman’s genitals and her partner’s mouth.
+In the case of oral sex, a person can wear a male condom (also called an external condom) over their penis or a female condom (also called an external condom) vulva while receiving oral sex and dental dams or condoms cut in half (length-wise) can be used as barriers in between the vulva and her partner’s mouth.
 Because not everyone enjoys the taste of latex, some condom companies sell flavored condoms or lubricants to apply to standard condoms (see www.condomania.com or local adult stores).

 For additional information about sexually transmissible infections and safer sex practices, visit our sexual health resource pages or www.plannedparenthood.org or www.cdc.gov.
 For further information about sexual sharing, check out The Good Vibrations Guide to Sex.